NEW E-COMMERCE REPORT BY GOOGLE AND AKTION MENSCH

 PIA UDG Supports the 2024 Accessibility Report

-Internet for All – PIA UDG Supports the 2024 Digital Accessibility Study
+Internet for All – UDG Supports the 2024 Digital Accessibility Study

 Why is Digital Accessibility So Important?